terry-brett/simulatorx-data-analysis/README.md

 We compute infection rate based on currently available COVID-19 data, and infect each nodes based on its individual attributes.

-In addition to that we use VGG16 model to develop facial recognition system.
-This extracts age, gender and ethnicity from images, and creates a graph with those attributes.
-Similarly we use the generated graph to then perform an SIS simulation and again we compare our results with the official figures.
+In addition to that we test VGG16 model to develop facial recognition system.
+This extracts age, gender and ethnicity from images, showing the potential for an infection tracking system with the use of images.
+Such system could use real-time image feed such as CCTV to monitor the population network and probability of the spread of the virus.